TOTAL ADOPTIONS:

 Tina is a sassy, sweet, 10-year-old chow mix who still has plenty of love and personality to share!
 Weighing in at just 35-40 pounds, this senior girl is ready to spend her golden years getting all the snuggles, naps, and treats she deserves.

 Tina was adopted as a puppy alongside her buddy Jack, and after being abandoned by their previous owners, she’s now finding comfort in a safe, loving environment.
 Though she’s heartworm positive, Tina is undergoing the slow kill treatment and is already spayed and fully vaccinated.
+She also came to us with some severe skin issues.
+She has made tremendous progress but will likely need to continue her cytopoint injections (for itching) and some supplements for skin and hair health.

 This sweet girl may be a senior, but she’s still a playful, silly soul who loves attention and affection.
 Tina is looking for a quiet home where she can live out her years surrounded by love and care.
 If you’re ready to spoil her with endless cuddles, Tina would love to meet you!